iKenndac/Blog/source/_posts/2014-06-27-mac-pro-review-developer-edition.markdown

 <tr><th>Mac Pro (RAM Disk)</th><td>5 seconds</td><td>3 minutes, 40 seconds</td></tr>
 </table>

-Charts!

-[charts]
+{% img center /pictures/mac-pro/Graph-Small.png 720 %}

+{% img center /pictures/mac-pro/Graph-Large.png 720 %}

-As you can see, the Mac Pro builds projects around a third faster than my MacBook Pro, which, in itself, isn't all that surprising.
-With the Derived Data folder placed on a RAM disk, the Mac Pro is 40% faster than the MacBook Pro.
+As you can see, the Mac Pro builds projects around a third faster than my MacBook, which, in itself, isn't all that surprising.
+With the Derived Data folder placed on a RAM disk, the Mac Pro is 40% faster than the MacBook.

 One nice thing to note is that while doing these benchmarks, I had all six cores of the machine pegged at 100% for towards an hour.
-During that time, the fans of the Mac Pro barely made a whisper — a welcome change from the screaming fans of the MacBook Pro.
+During that time, the fans of the Mac Pro barely made a whisper — a welcome change from the screaming fans of the MacBook.

+### A Note On Release Builds

+I considered doing benchmarks using release builds as they'll be slower as optimisation is CPU-intensive, and if you're building for multiple architectures build time will *almost* increase linearly (around twice as long for two architectures, three times as long for three, etc).
+As a rough guide, a typical release build for an iOS app that supports both `arm64` (iPhone 5S and iPad Air) and `armv7` (everything else at the time of writing) will take roughly 2.5x as long as a single-architecture debug build.

+However, this review is focusing on a developer's day-to-day workflow rather than build server duties.
+However, I did do a couple of release builds of the Large Project, and you can expect speedup to be similar to that of debug builds.

 ## Day-To-Day Workflow in Xcode

 *This* is where things get interesting.
 Clean builds only tell a small portion of the story — day-to-day, clean builds are somewhat of a rarity.
-Instead, we make many small incremental builds and we write some code, make sure it builds, then test the changes out by running the application or running unit tests.
+Instead, we make many small incremental builds as we write some code, make sure it builds, then test the changes out by running the application or running unit tests.

-My MacBook Pro is my daily work machine, and we've been at each other's side for a year or so now.
+My MacBook is my daily work machine, and we've been at each other's side for a year or so now.
 I know it in and out, and until I started working on the Large Project with my Mac Pro, it felt fine.

 A typical small task I might do involves finding a file, opening it up and finding the method I need to work on.
 Then, I'll need to quickly look up the API reference of something I need to add to that method, then write the new code and test it.